Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 2

 - The Lakers put up 117.2 points per game (sixth in league) while giving up 116.6 per contest (20th in NBA).
 They have a +47 scoring differential.

-- The two teams combine to score 233 points per game, 6.5 more points than this matchup's total.
+- These teams score a combined 233 points per game, 6.5 more points than this matchup's total.

-- These teams surrender a combined 229.1 points per game, 2.6 more points than this contest's total.
+- Opponents of these teams score 229.1 combined points per game, 2.6 more points than this contest's over/under.

 - Denver has won 44 games against the spread this season, while failing to cover or pushing 38 times.

-- Los Angeles has compiled a 40-39-3 record against the spread this year.
+- Los Angeles has covered 40 times in 82 matchups with a spread this year.

 Nuggets Player Props